gjbex/IO-performance/source-code/text-data/README.md

-# Text indexing
+# Text data

 An I/O pattern that has detrimental performance is repeatedly reading many small to medium size text files.
 In this directory, you will find a number of benchmarks to demonstrate the issue, as well as a number of solutions to the problem.

+The underlying assumption is that  the entire set of text files is too large to fit into memory, but that the individual files are small enough to be read into memory.

 ## What is it?

+1. `create_data.sh`: Bash script that creates a directory with a number of text files, each containing a number of lines of text.
+It also creates the necessary files for the benchmarks.

+### Baseline

+1. `benchmark_naive.py`: Python script that benchmarks reading individual text files in a directory.
+This serves as the baseline.

 ### Indexed file